memfault/interrupt/_drafts/writing-a-bootloader-from-scratch.md

 ```

 In this case, `approm` is our app storage and `eram` is our executable RAM,
 where we want to copy our program.
-Our bootloader needs to copy the cope from
+Our bootloader needs to copy the code from
 `approm` to `eram` before executing it.

 We know from our previous blog post that executable code typically ends up in
-the `.text` section we must tell the linker that this section is **stored** in
+the `.text` section so we must tell the linker that this section is **stored** in
 `approm` but executed from `eram` so our program can execute correctly.

 This is similar to our `.data` section, which is stored in `rom` but lives in